Farmers Insurance: Auto, Home, and Renters

 The following are up-to-date customer satisfaction ratings:

 J.D.
-Power releases an annual study on the best auto, home, and renters insurance companies.
+Power releases an annual study on the best auto, home, and renters insurers.
 It scores each company on a scale of 1,000 points.
 Four states and seven regions comprise the auto part of the study, while both the homeowners and renters studies include scores for the entire US.

 Farmers ranked as a top company on eight of the lists in J.D.
 Power’s 2022 auto insurance study.
 Its average customer service score across each state and region was 815.